Vatican bans W.Va. bishop accused of sexual and financial misconduct from public ministry

 In 2012, news accounts reported that Bransfield was mentioned by a witness in a Philadelphia sexual abuse trial involving a local priest.
 The witness testified that the priest on trial once told him that Bransfield had sex with a teenage boy.
 Bransfield issued a statement denying the claim.
 That same year, Bransfield was the subject of news reports when authorities in Philadelphia reopened an investigation of a separate allegation that he had fondled a teenage boy decades earlier while working as a teacher at a Catholic high school.
 Bransfield denied ever sexually abusing anyone.
 No charges were brought.

-Bransfield told The Post that a diocese investigation into the allegations cleared him of wrongdoing.
+Bransfield told The Post that a Philadelphia archdiocese investigation into the allegations cleared him of wrongdoing.

-Robert O’Harrow Jr., Shawn Boburg and Michelle Boorstein contributed to this report.
+Robert O’Harrow Jr., Shawn Boburg, Michelle Boorstein and Julie Zauzmer contributed to this report.

 Read More: